geode-sdk/docs/mods/guidelines.md

 * Avoid generating exceptions.

-Due to compatibility issues, functions that generate C++ exceptions should be avoided, _even if you catch the exception_.
+Due to compatibility issues, functions that generate C++ exceptions should be avoided, _even if you catch the exception_ (since try/catch blocks **don't work** on all platforms).
 Either verify that the exception will not be generated beforehand, or use an alternative function that does not throw one.
 One such function is `std::stoi` and `std::stof`, which should be replaced with Geode's [`numFromString`](/functions/geode/utils/numFromString/).

 Functions from the `<filesystem>` header should be handled carefully.
-Most filesystem functions have `std::error_code` overloads, which do not throw exceptions on failure.
-Use them.
+Most filesystem functions have `std::error_code` overloads, which do not throw exceptions on failure. **You should use error_code overloads**!
 Calling `string()` on a `std::filesystem::path` must also be avoided - this may crash on certain setups.
 Instead, use [`pathToString`](/functions/geode/utils/string/pathToString/).

 Calling `unwrap()` on a [Result](/classes/geode/Result/) without first checking if it is `ok()` will lead to an instant rejection.
 You can never be certain that your web calls will always succeed!